Pmyl/pmyl.github.io/content/20250413_type_level_programming.md

 struct Nothing;
 struct Node<const DATA: usize, Next: List = Nothing>(PhantomData<Next>);
 ```
+{% admonition(type="info") %}
-> ❕ In type-level programming each building block of your solution needs to be its own type.
+In type-level programming each building block of your solution needs to be its own type.
+{% end %}

 There are two main concepts in here that may be confusing, even for readers that dabbled in Rust: [const generics](https://practice.course.rs/generics-traits/const-generics.html) and [PhantomData](https://doc.rust-lang.org/std/marker/struct.PhantomData.html)